rodonguyen/vPython-1/install_from_scratch_guide.md

     >>> hello_dr_rodo()

 Search for the function name in vpython.txt (the trace) in the current directory.
 If found, HUGE CONGRATS :)

+8.
+Remember to remove vpython.txt to clear some room for you RPi

+    rm vpython.txt

 9.